Toyota Land Cruiser Insurance Rates

 Enter your zip code below to view companies based on your location that have cheap auto insurance rates.

-The chart below breaks down estimated Toyota Land Cruiser insurance rates for additional coverage choices and driver risks.
+The chart below breaks down estimated Toyota Land Cruiser insurance rates for other coverage scenarios.

-- Choosing more expensive low deductibles will cost an additional $420 a year
+- Buying more expensive low deductibles for comprehensive and collision insurance will cost an extra $420 each year

-- Higher-risk drivers with multiple violations and an at-fault accident could pay at least $3,396 or more
+- High-risk insureds with multiple tickets or accidents could pay up to $3,396 or more

-An older driver with no driving violations and higher comprehensive and collision deductibles could pay as little as $1,500 every 12 months on average, or $125 per month, for full coverage.
-Rates are highest for teenagers, since even teens with perfect driving records will be charged as much as $5,800 a year.
+An older driver with no driving violations and high deductibles may only pay around $1,500 per year on average for full coverage.
+Prices are highest for teenage drivers, where even good drivers will be charged at least $5,800 a year.
 View Rates by Age

-Your home state also has a big influence on Toyota Land Cruiser insurance rates.
-A middle-age driver might find rates as low as $1,200 a year in states like Missouri, New Hampshire, and Vermont, or as much as $2,230 on average in Michigan, New York, and Louisiana.
+The state you live in makes a big difference in Toyota Land Cruiser insurance rates.
+A 40-year-old driver could pay as low as $1,200 a year in states like Vermont, New Hampshire, and Missouri, or at least $2,230 on average in Louisiana, New York, and Michigan.

 State | Premium | Compared to U.S. Avg | Percent Difference |